fintelia/terra/README.md

 ### Open World

-Terra supports rendering an entire planet with a "playable area" of 10s or even 100s of square kilometers.
+Terra supports rendering an entire planet with a "playable area" of tens or even hundreds of square kilometers.

 ### Level of detail (LOD)